Lilyscents/LITACUSTOMERDATA/README.md

 Based on my findings, I assume;
 * Basic data is cheaper, hence the reason for its high sales and since it is only bought by those in the East and North, the organization can focus on selling basic data only in these regions and channel marketing strategies to raise awareness about the Basic data subscription type in other regions
 * There is a high possibility that people in the Sount and West run business that require bulk data and the Basic data plan is not benefitial to them.
 A review in the benefits or advantages in terms of usage of the Basic data can make people in the South and West start buying more of Basic data.
+* The organization should also try to give out incentives to their top 5 customers either monthly or yearly as a form of motivation and acknowledgement.

 ### Conclusions
 In conclusion, this project has demonstrated the power of data analysis in uncovering valuable insight from customer data.
 The findings of this project have important implications for business growth and customer retention strategies.
 By leveraging these insights, businesses can optimize their marketing efforts, improve customer satisfaction, and drive revenue growth.